rozek/banglejs-2-analog-clock-construction-kit/README.md

 ## Common Structure of an Analog Clock ##

-A minimal example for an analog clock based on the "analog Clock Construction Kit" looks as follows:
+A minimal example for an analog clock based on the "analog Clock Const-numberedruction Kit" looks as follows:

 ```
 let Clockwork = require('https://raw.githubusercontent.com/rozek/banglejs-2-simple-clockwork/main/Clockwork.js');